CEGRcode/scriptmanager/docusaurus/docs/Guides/command-line.md

 ### Examples

-For example, if we wanted to run some `COMMANDA` tool and then use the output as an input for the `COMMANDB` tool, there are several ways to run this in a shell script.
-The first way explicitly saves the intermediate file between commands.
+For example, if we wanted to run some `COMMANDA` tool and then use the output as an input for the `COMMANDB` tool, there are several ways to run this in a shell script The first way explicitly saves the intermediate file between commands.

 ```bash
 # Method A -save intermediate files